goeth before a fall

 - Avatar: The Last Airbender :

-- Teenage Mutant Ninja Turtles (TMNT 2012) After the turtles accidently mutate April's father, she declares she doesn't want to see them again, it takes several episodes before she finally forgives them after they save her from one of Karai's attacks.
+- Teenage Mutant Ninja Turtles (2012).
+After the turtles accidently mutate April's father, she declares she doesn't want to see them again.
+It takes several episodes later when Casey, unaware of the turtles at the time, tells her of an event where he accidentally ruined a friendship to convince her to forgive them after they save her from one of Karai's attacks.